The Aviation Law Review: Switzerland

 Drones (i.e., remotely controlled, usually very small aircraft) are subject to the same legislation as model aircraft.

-The criteria for the operation of drones with a weight of up to 30 kilograms are specified in the Ordinance on Special Category Aircraft.
-The general rule is that drones weighing less than 30 kilograms may be operated without a permit, as long as the operator maintains visual contact with the device at all times.
-Also, drone flights using video eyewear do not require a special permit as long as direct eye contact can be established with the drone at any time.
-FOCA authorisation is required in all other cases, in particular in the absence of direct eye contact.
+The criteria for the operation of drones with a weight of up to 30 kilogrammes are specified in the Ordinance on Special Category Aircraft.
+The general rule is that drones weighing less than 30 kilogrammes may be operated without a permit as long as the operator maintains visual contact with the device at all times.
+Drone flights using video eyewear also do not require a special permit as long as direct eye contact can be established with the drone at any time.
+A FOCA authorisation is required in all other cases, in particular in the absence of direct eye contact.

-Further, it is prohibited to operate a drone above gathering people without authorisation of the FOCA.
+Further, it is prohibited to operate a drone above gatherings of people without authorisation of the FOCA.
 Plain standard application forms exist for weddings and company events.

 Switzerland introduced a system for voluntary reporting in 2011.
 On 1 April 2016, this system was replaced by Regulations (EU) Nos.
 376/2014 and 2015/1018, which are applicable in Switzerland based on the EU–CH Agreement on Air Transport.
 The Regulations provide for mandatory reporting of occurrences that may present a serious risk, encourage voluntary reporting and protect the information source to some degree.

-The website of the FOCA includes comprehensive information and refers to the EASA website for the submission of requests.
+The FOCA's website includes comprehensive information and refers to the EASA website for the submission of requests.

 The year in review

-Furthermore, Brexit will affect aviation not only between the EU and the United Kingdom but also between the United Kingdom and Switzerland.
-Switzerland and the United Kingdom entered into a bilateral agreement which and provides that the existing traffic rights survive Brexit.
+Furthermore, Brexit is affecting aviation not only between the EU and the United Kingdom but also between the UK and Switzerland.
+Switzerland and the UK have now entered into a bilateral agreement that provides that the existing traffic rights survive Brexit.

 1 Heinrich Hempel and Daniel Maritz are partners at Schiller Rechtsanwälte AG.